 Prevention of Medical Errors for Florida Healthcare Professionals

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be better prepared to prevent medical errors in the practice setting using current, evidence-based information.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, Florida nurses and other healthcare professionals will understand current, evidence-based interventions to prevent medical errors in the practice setting.
 Specific learning objectives include:

-- Discuss the scope and significance of medical errors in the current U.S. healthcare environment.
+- Discuss the scope of medical errors in the U.S. healthcare environment.

 TABLE OF CONTENTS